ionarevamp/sleepview/README.md

 >>    sleepview "$@" && your_alarm_command
 >>}
 >>```

+## Planned Features
+- Add ability to parse arguments in the same way as GNU sleep, that is, `sleepview NUMBER[SUFFIX]` where the suffix can be nothing/'s' for seconds, 'm' for minutes, 'h' for hours, and 'd' for days.

 ## Development
 If you have cloned the repo, debug information can be enabled by setting the enviroment variable `RUST_LOG` to `debug`.
 E.g. `RUST_LOG=debug cargo run -- 1.1`